UseToolSuite UseToolSuite

 The Problem: A banking API must transmit a highly complex derivative contract.
 The contract contains arrays of stakeholders, nested collateral arrays, and deeply nested legal clauses.

 • The CSV Failure: CSV cannot represent 3-dimensional nested arrays.
-The engineer would have to denormalize the data into multiple separate CSV files (contracts.csv, stakeholders.csv, collateral.csv) and rebuild the relationships via foreign keys on the client—a massive architectural anti-pattern.
+The engineer would have to denormalize the data into multiple separate CSV files (contracts.csv, stakeholders.csv, collateral.csv) and rebuild the relationships via foreign keys on the client—a major architectural anti-pattern.

 • The JSON Vulnerability: JSON handles the nesting easily.
 However, a malicious actor could send a payload nested 10,000 levels deep.
 When the server calls JSON.parse(), the recursive algorithm blows the execution stack, crashing the server.
 Workaround: Strict payload depth limits must be enforced via middleware.

 • The XML Solution: The bank utilizes an XSD schema.
-Before parsing, the schema mathematically verifies the document structure, ensuring it adheres exactly to the required hierarchy.
+Before parsing, the schema verifies the document structure, ensuring it adheres exactly to the required hierarchy.
 This guarantees system stability and regulatory compliance.

 Scenario C: The Float Precision Nightmare